 The Group applies a "more likely than not" recognition threshold in the evaluation of uncertain tax positions.
 The Group recognizes the benefit of a tax position in its consolidated financial statements if the tax position is "more likely than not" to prevail based on the facts and technical merits of the position.
-Tax positions that meet the "more likely than not" recognition threshold are measured at the largest amount of tax benefit that has a greater than fifty percent likelihood of being realized upon settlement.
-Unrecognized tax benefits may be affected by changes in interpretation of laws, rulings of tax authorities, tax audits, and expiry of statutory limitations.
-In addition, changes in facts, circumstances and new information may require the Group to adjust the recognition and measurement estimates with regard to individual tax positions.
-Accordingly, unrecognized tax benefits are periodically reviewed and re-assessed.
-Adjustments, if required, are recorded in the Group's consolidated financial statements in the period in which the change that necessities the adjustments occurs.
+Tax positions that meet the "more likely than not" recognized tax benefits may be affected by changes in interpretation of laws, rulings of tax authorities, tax audits, and expiry of statutory limitations.
+In addition, changes in facts, circumstances and new information may require the Group to adjust the recognized tax benefits are periodically reviewed and re-assessed.
+Adjustments, if required, are recorded in the Group's consolidated financial statements in the change that necessities the adjustments occurs.
 The ultimate outcome for a particular tax position may not be determined with certainty prior to the conclusion of a tax audit and, in certain circumstances, a tax appeal or litigation process.
-As of December 31, 2017 and 2018, the Group did not have any significant unrecognized uncertain tax positions.
+As of December 31, 2017 and 2018, the Group did not have any significant uncertain tax positions.